 Will It Hurt My Divorce If I Am In Therapy?

 As a service to our clients, Divorce Magazine and Shulman Rogers are pleased to provide a monthly eNewsletter.

 Click here to view our latest articles.

-Parenting Issues During Divorce
+5 Practical Issues To Consider During a Divorce

 I am pleased to offer you ten free downloadable Divorce Guides to help you through your custody and divorce process.